thorschoepe/collisionavoidance_NRP/README.md

 combined with various python scripts I wrote myself.
 Before you can execute the virtual_coach to run your experiment you have to add the experiment you want to execute to the NRP environment and define a few variables.

+### 4.1 Add an experiment

-4.1 To add the experiment you want to execute to the NRP open a terminal and run:
+To add the experiment you want to execute to the NRP open a terminal and run:

 cle-nginx
 cle-start